tarantool/doc/doc/tooling/tcm/tcm_cluster_management/tcm_cluster_users.rst

 To delete a role, click the trash bin icon in the **Roles** table.

-To edit a roles's privileges:
+To edit a role's privileges:

 #.
 Click the lock icon against the role name in the **Roles** table.
 #.
 In the privileges dialog: